k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 TDM enables users to provision tables in a TDM task.
 To do this, users can select one of the following two options:

-1. Business entities and referential data.
-The included tables are related to the task's business entities and are required in the testing environment.
+1. Business Entities and referential data.
+The included tables are related to the task's Business Entities (BEs) and are required in the testing environment.
-2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a business entity.
+2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.

 Users can either store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.